gundermann/phpReports/README.md

 <b>$count</b>: the amount of reports you want to be returned

 <h3>Link to full reports</h3>
 Usually you want to link the overview of a report to the whole report.
 Therefore you have to add an php-file which handle the view of the whole report.
-The path to this file you have to set on the $event_page variable in Configuration.php.
+The path to this file you have to set on the $event_page variable in Configurator.php.
 Furthermore you have to set the $report_parameter also in Configuration.php.
 This parameter you have to use when you call the $event_page.

 <h3>Link to images of reports</h3>
 In the view where you can see the whole report you may want to have a link to the images connected with this report.
-In this case you have to set the path of the general image-directory on the $image_dir variable in configuration.php.
+In this case you have to set the path of the general image-directory on the $image_dir variable in Configurator.php.
 Images connected with the report have to copied at another folder inside the $image_dir with the name of the report (YYYYNNN).
 If you setup this you can use the function getPicPopup($reportId, $reportName) of ReportBuilder.php to create a link to a popup which contains the images of the report.

 <b>$reportId</b>: the alphaId of the report </br>
 <b>$reportName</b>: the filename of the report